Skip to main content

 Location: Parramatta River foreshore in Rydalmere.
 Parramatta local government area / Dharug Country

-The Parramatta River Escarpment Boardwalk project gives pedestrians and cyclists foreshore access along a 500 m-long section of the Parramatta River near Parramatta River Wharf.
+The Parramatta River Escarpment Boardwalk project gives pedestrians and cyclists access to the Parramatta River foreshore.
+The boardwalk runs along a 500 m section of the Parramatta River near Parramatta Wharf.

 The boardwalk passes through areas of mangroves and near turpentine trees of local heritage significance.
 The boardwalk is at river level, so it was important to make it resilient to river flooding during high rainfall events.